verhas/javageci/MODULES.md

     <artifactId>javageci-MODULE</artifactId>
     <version>version</version>

+expressed as Maven dependency.

-The JPMS module names are `geci.MODULE`
+The JPMS module names have the form `geci.MODULE`.
+Here `geci.` is a constant prefix, `MODULE` is the individual module name.

-There are 7 modules (each can stand in place of `MODULE` above):
+There are 8 modules (each can stand in place of `MODULE` above):

-1. `api` the API interfaces.
+* `api` defines the interfaces.
-2. `engine` the framework implementation.
+* `engine` is the framework implementation.
-3. `annotations` annotation interfaces, for example `@Geci` and `@Generated`
+* `annotations` defines annotation interfaces, for example `@Geci` and `@Generated`
-4. `core` generators developed inside the project
+* `core` contains the generators developed inside the project
+* `core-annotations` defines annotation interfaces for each of the generators, which are defined in the module `core`.
+When using a generator the code can use one of these annotations instead of using `@Geci("...")` with the generator name in the annotation string.
-5. `tools` helper classes that are not inherent part of the framework
+* `tools` contains helper classes that are not inherent part of the framework, but are very handy when writing generators
-6. `examples` example code using the code generators and some code generators that are for example purposes and are not meant to be used in production
+* `examples` example code using the code generators and some code generators that are for example purposes.
+They are not meant to be used in production.
-7. `jamal` an experimental code generator that uses the Jamal macro processor
+* `jamal` an experimental code generator that uses the Jamal macro processor.
+This module is not developed further and is deprecated.
+   New versions are automatically released with the other modules, but there is no change in the functionality.

 ## Modules